giga-sec/gigaSec-Tech-Notes/README.md

 Abstract:
-- Purpose
 - Installation Process
 - Quick Guide when navigating my notes

 ---
-## Purpose:

-This is an attempt to make my notes public and to document everything I've learned.

 ## Installation

 Use a markdown editor that supports `hyperlink` feature.
 I recommended installing [Obsidian](https://obsidian.md) as that's where I write and personally, I think Obsidian is the best md editor.